 Readings: Sir 35:12-14, 16-19; 2 Tim 4:6-8, 16-18; Lk 18: 9-14

-That story leads us to the Gospel in which Jesus confronts us with the parable of the Pharisee and the tax collector.
-The parable is like a mirror that enables us to see clearly the truth about our double life of self-righteousness and sinfulness.
-The central message of the parable is that God listens and favors those who humble themselves, and rejects the hypocrite; those who refuse to face the truth about their sinfulness and their need for God’s mercy.
-In the parable, Jesus urges us to imitate the attitude of the tax collector, who in humility accepts his sinfulness, and asks for God’s forgiveness.
-The tax collector is repentant.
+In the Gospel reading, Jesus confronts us with the familiar and challenging parable of the Pharisee and the tax collector.
+This parable is addressed to us and is like a mirror that enables us to see clearly who we are.
+The central message of the parable is that God listens and favors those who humble themselves, and rejects the hypocrite; those who refuse to face the truth about their need for God’s mercy.
+The story is simple.
+"Two men went up to the temple to pray, one a Pharisee, the other a tax collector”.
+The Pharisee did not even need to pray, nor did he need God!
+He took up his position and spoke the prayer to himself.
+In the parable Jesus urges us to imitate the attitude of the tax collector, who is deeply aware of his sinfulness, and in need of God’s loving mercy and forgiveness; empty and in need of being filled with God’s life and grace in Christ.
+The tax collector is repentant – moving toward conversion.
 That’s why he was at the back of the temple.
 He had made the big step to enter the temple door.
 He didn’t feel that it was right for him to come any closer because of his unworthiness.
-He and God had things to work out.
+He and God had things he needed to work out.
 He needed God’s mercy; God’s forgiveness.
 For that reason the tax collector is favored by God, and goes away more justified; more transformed than the Pharisee.
 So what message do we take home this Sunday?
-1) As we begin our preparation for this year’s stewardship commitment renewal, the readings draw our attention to the need for humility before God for all we are and all we have is from God.
-2) Jesus in the parable invites us to open our hearts in all humility to sharing God’s gifts of time, talent and treasure for God’s work.
-3) Only in our total dependence on God will God’s grace transform us like the tax collector who goes home transformed by God’s grace.
-The bottom line question is: am I going to return home today transformed by God’s grace or am I going back just as I came - simply unchanged?
-The choice is mine.
+1) The readings draw our attention to the need for humility and total dependence on God in every prayer.
+2) Jesus in the parable reminds us that religious practices are only blessed when they flow from an authentic interior life of true humility.
+3) That is why the tax collector was filled with God’s life, while the Pharisee returned home unchanged, without being touched by God’s life.
+Am I going to return home today touched by God’s grace or simply unchanged?
 The choice is yours.